gherking/gherking/README.md

 All event methods (except `onFeature`) receives the given element, it's parent and - if applicable - the index of the element.
 Given that all event receives the given element as an `Object`, those can be easily modified by modifying the object itself.

+If you return
+ * `null`, then the given element will be deleted
+ * an element, then the original element will be replaced with the returned one
+ * an element array, in case of event which process list element (i.e. tag, scenario, examples, step, background, scenario outline), then the original element will be replaced with the returned list

 The following methods are available, to see exact signature of the given method, click on the name of it:

  * [onFeature](lib/DefaultConfig.js#13)